deelliot/Snake/README.md

 ## Features

-1. **Multiple Game Modes**: Choose from three different game modes, each with its own unique challenge and gameplay dynamics.
+1. **Multiple Game Modes**: Choose from three different game speeds.

 2. **Pause Screen**: Pause the game at any time to take a break or strategize your next move.